DigitalBox98/Dear-ImGui-OpenTK-Sample/README.md

-# Dear-ImGui-OpenTK-Sample
-Dear ImGui OpenTK Sample
+# Dear Imgui Sample using OpenTK

+## OpenTK 4

+This version of the repo is targeting OpenTK 4.
+The minimum OpenGL version is 3.3.